Ranking Structure

 Captain

-Number per squad: Four (Ranked 1st CPT being the highest and 4th CPT the lowest.)
+Number per squad: Two (Ranked 1st CPT being the highest and 2nd CPT the lowest.)

 Description: Captains are respected members that have devoted themselves to improving the community and squad.
-Captains are also in training to become apart of senior squad staff.
-They are to help supervise the squad at the direction from the senior squad staff and the general.
+Captains are also in training to become a part of senior squad staff.
+They are to help supervise the squad at the direction of the senior squad staff.

 Requirements:

-1. Must have been in EGS for at least five weeks.
+1. Been in EGS for at least five weeks.

-2. Must have been at good standing as the higher lieutenant for at least one week.
+2. Been in good standing as the higher lieutenant for at least one week.

-3. Must know the names of the generals of the other squads in your division.
+3. Know the names of the generals of the other squads in your division.

 Duties:

-1. Must perform activity checks and send the reports to the senior squad staff.
+1. Perform activity checks and send the reports to the senior squad staff.

 Lieutenant

-Number per squad: Four (Ranked 1st LT being the highest and 4th LT the lowest.)
+Number per squad: Two (Ranked 1st LT being the highest and 2nd LT the lowest.)

-Description: This is the first rank in squad staff that is limited to a certain number of positions.
-Each squad is allowed four lieutenants.
+Description: Each squad is allowed two lieutenants.
 These lieutenants help perform some of the day-to-day operations of running a squad.
 They also help the lower staff with any questions they may have.

 Requirements:

-1. Must have been in EGS for at least four weeks.
+1. Been in EGS for at least four weeks.

-2. Must have been at good standing as a master sergeant for at least one week.
+2. Been in good standing as a master sergeant for at least one week.

-3. Must know the entire squad staff’s names.
-(This can be found in your squad’s chain of
+3. Know the entire squad staff’s names.
+(This can be found in your squad’s chain of command channel.)

 Duties:

-1. Must perform periodical security checks instructed by senior squad staff.
+1. Performs periodical security checks instructed by senior squad staff.

-2. Must have all squad members on friends list.
+2. Must have all squad members on their friends list.

 3. Help supervise master sergeants.

-4. Lieutenants should host at least one workshop a week.
-(Lieutenants may rotate weeks, so each lieutenant can host one a month.)
+4. Lieutenants should host at least two workshops a month.
+(Lieutenants may rotate, so each lieutenant can host one a month.)

 Master Sergeant

 Description: This is the first rank of squad staff.
 This is also the first rank that can train new members into the community.
-This is one of the most important ranks within the community, because they are mainly to help train new recruits into the community.
+This is one of the most important ranks within the community, because they are typically the first staff member that new members interact with.
+They should promote the EGS Mission Statement at all times.

 Requirements:

-2. Must have attended at least one game night or social night.
+2. Attend at least one game night or social night.

-3. Must have hosted at least one game night or social night.
+3. Host at least one game night or social night.

 Duties:

-2. Help fill slots in squad schedule, if needed.
+2. Help fill slots in the squad schedule, if needed.

 3. Master sergeants should host at least one recruiting lobby a week.
 (Master sergeants may rotate weeks, so each get an opportunity)